 The Germans began sending Soviet POWs to Auschwitz shortly after the beginning of their war against the Soviet Union (June 22, 1941).
 According to prisoner accounts, these transports were already appearing in Auschwitz in July.
 At first, the arriving POWs were usually shot in the gravel pits near the camp.

 Hitler issued guidelines for the treatment of Soviet prisoners in March 1941.
 They called for the liquidation of political commissars and communists.
 In spite of international conventions, they were to be killed immediately.
 Police operational groups—Einsatzgruppen—were supposed to seek out and kill the commissars and communists from among the soldiers.
-These Einsatzgruppen were set up before the attack on the USSR to “cleanse” areas near the front of “dangerous elements,” such as communists, partisans, Jews, and Gypsies.
+These Einsatzgruppen were set up before the attack on the USSR to “cleanse” areas near the front of “dangerous elements,” such as communists, partisans, Jews, and Roma.
 Later, the search was extended to POW camps in the depths of the Reich.
 Executions would take place in the nearest concentration camp.

 One such group of about 600 Soviet POWs was brought to Auschwitz in the first days of September 1941 and taken to the cellars of block 11.
 About 250 Polish prisoners selected from the camp hospital were also taken there, after which SS men in gas masks dumped Zyklon B in the cellar rooms, causing the death of the POWs and prisoners there in the course of two days.
 This was the largest group to be murdered during the tests of Zyklon B, which was used later in the mass extermination of the Jews.